15 Small Business Ideas for Teens That Actually Make Money

 • Simple treats

-Startup cost: You can start a home-based baking business with your available kitchen tools or invest just $30-$200
+Estimated Startup Cost: You can start a home-based baking business with your available kitchen tools or invest just around $30-$200

 Start with small batches and see what types of items really sell.
 People love homemade stuff and you can utilize this chance to turn it into a small business.